hogeschool/OODP/Week07/W07_1/readme.md

 By the end of this topic, you’ll be able to:
 * Implement `IComparable` to define a custom sort order
 * Implement `IEquatable` to define what makes two objects equal
-* Understand how these interfaces make generic collections more powerful